—Julien Offroy de la Mettrie, L'Homme Machine

 For some, working out may feel like a chore.
 It is important to approach it as part of your goals for mental health, confidence, appearance, performance, and overall well-being.
 Once you are consistent for three months, it becomes part of your routine.
 If you miss a day, don't worry too much about it, but do try and be as consistent as possible.
 A powerful motivator is results, and the best way to observe this is take before-and-after photos, body measurements, track weight changes and monitor strength improvements.
 Environment and support are critical for motivation.
 Having a workout partner is not only highly motivational, but also keeps each other accountable and even competitive.

-What weight you're able to lift at your weight will determine Whether you are a beginner, novice, intermediate, or advanced lifter, you can compare your lifting numbers and set goals for the major exercises:
+What weight you're able to lift at your body weight will determine whether you are a beginner, novice, intermediate, or advanced lifter.
+You can compare your lifting numbers and set goals for these major exercises:

 Gaining muscle does not mean you lose flexibility.
 To maintain and increase flexibility, perform static stretches.
 Static stretches are not recommended right before a workout as it pre-fatigues the muscles, thus hindering performance.
 Do stretch after a workout.

 Proper and controlled form is more important than how heavy you can lift.
-Never sacrifice form for heavier weights.
+Never sacrifice form for heavier weights or you are at risk for injury.
 If good form becomes difficult, deload the weights until you are stronger.
 The concentric movement (going against gravity) should be explosive (but it will appear slower with a heavy enough weight) and the eccentric movement (going with gravity) should be slower.
 For power, aim for fast explosive movements, and for hypertrophy, aim for slower eccentric movements.

 General guidelines for good form while performing a lift: